kbstn/audio_dashboard/TASK.md

 - [x] Test trim module integration
 - [x] Add download button for trimmed files
 - [x] Fix codec compatibility issues with different audio formats
+- [] Add a plot of the waveform of the audio file

 ### Example Module: About
 - [x] Add about page with app information